The Senate amended the bill, so it goes back to the House for approval

-The state Senate passed an amended version of the bill Friday, sending it back to the House and infuriating critics who slam the revised measure as anti-gay and lesbian.
+After lengthy debate, Georgia’s state Senate passed an amended version of a religious freedom bill Friday, sending it back to the House and infuriating critics who slam the revised measure as anti-gay and lesbian.

 Now the bill blends the Pastor Protection Act, which would enable religious leaders to refuse to perform same-sex marriages, and the First Amendment Defense Act, which critics have said would allow tax-funded groups to deny services to gays and lesbians.